This includes approved education and care services operating under the

 early childhood responsibilities.

-The RA undertakes activities to uphold the principles and achieve the
+The ECRA undertakes activities to uphold the principles and achieve the

 objectives of the NQF and ECS Act.
-There are RA functions under the NQF and the ECS Act.
-The RA supports approved providers of education and care services to meet their legal responsibilities by providing information and advice, but also takes regulatory action as necessary when requirements are not met.
+There are ECRA functions under the NQF and the ECS Act.
+The ECRA supports approved providers of education and care services to meet their legal responsibilities by providing information and advice, but also takes regulatory action as necessary when requirements are not met.

-The RA takes a risk-based approach to regulation.
-Read more about regulating for quality.
+The ECRA takes a risk-based approach to regulation.
+Read more about

 Australian Children’s Education and Care Quality Authority (ACECQA).